 What you will need to make gluten-free bread

-Chia seeds Ground fine.
-You can grind seeds in a coffee/spice grinder or get milled chia seeds.
+Chia seeds: Ground fine.
+You can grind seeds in a coffee/spice grinder, or opt for milled chia seeds.

-Psyllium husk is to add some bulk to the bread.
+Psyllium husk: Added to add some bulk to the bread.

-Combine the three flours and salt in a large bowl and set aside.
+Combine the three flours and the salt in a large bowl, then set it aside.

-Bloom the yeast In some lukewarm (110ºF/43ºC) water add the maple syrup and yeast.
-Let rest for 10 minutes.
+Bloom the yeast.
+In lukewarm water (110°F/43 °C), add the maple syrup and yeast.
+Let it rest for 10 minutes.
 The mixture should start foaming.
 If it doesn’t, your yeast could have gone stale.
 In that case, throw it out and start again.

-Add the chia seeds and psyllium husk to the yeast mixture and stir to combine.
+Add the chia seeds and psyllium husk to the yeast mixture and stir until well combined.

-Let the dough rest for an hour Put the dough back into the bowl cover it with a towel, and let it rest for an hour.
+Let the dough rest for an hour.
+Place the dough back in the bowl, cover it with a towel, and let it rest for 1 hour.

-Preheat the oven to about 15 minutes before the hour is up, to 425ºF/218ºC, and put a sheet pan in the oven while it preheats.
+Preheat the oven to 425°F (218 °C) about 15 minutes before the hour is up, and place a sheet pan in the oven while it preheats.

 Let the loaf cool completely before slicing into it.
 This will prevent the loaf from being gummy in texture and give you a bread-like result.